edge-servers/immunity-docs/user/configure-push-updates.rst

 ~~~~~~~~~~~~~~~~~~~

 First of all, we need to generate the SSH key which will be
-used by OpenWISP to access the devices, to do so, you can use
+used by Immunity to access the devices, to do so, you can use
 the following command:

 .. code-block:: shell

-    echo './sshkey' | ssh-keygen -t ed25519 -C "openwisp"
+    echo './sshkey' | ssh-keygen -t ed25519 -C "immunity"

 This will create two files in the current directory, one called ``sshkey``
 (the private key) and one called